 1) Local WordPress Installation (LocalHost):

 This is the most preferable option for me.
-I used to use a localhost server to setup a WordPress test site.
+I used to use a localhost server to set up a WordPress test site.
 I’m using MAMP.
-This tool simply can turn your computer into a local server where you can run WordPress and other PHP/MySQL softwares.
+This tool simply can turn your computer into a local server where you can run WordPress and other PHP/MySQL software.